 Oral Presentation (overview of assigned reading)

-Each student has to prepare one brief oral presentation for class (up to 20 min).
+Each student has to prepare one brief oral presentation for class (up to 25 min).
 The presentation should introduce [a] a selected list of main points and claims that the text/author discusses in the reading selected for the class session, [b] concepts that are unclear, [c] intelligent questions about the readings.
 You should freely talk and not read a paper.
-You should send me your brief write-up (=handout, up to 2 pages, 600 words) by noon on the day before you give your presentation.
+You should send me your brief write-up (=handout, up to 2 pages, around 600 words) by noon on the day before you give your presentation.
 I will then distribute your write-up to everyone in class so that everyone can see before class what you are up to.
 Your write-up should be a coherently written text; i.e., outlines, flow charts or key words are not sufficient.
-I recommend sending me your write-up three days before class (by 4pm via email), in case you need help or want to make sure that you are on track.
+I recommend sending me your write-up by noon two days before you give your presentation, in case you need help or want to make sure that you are on track.
 Please send your write-up on time, as this will help everyone read your write-up before class.
 The deadline is very generous.